Skip to content

 5 min read

-By helping catch bogus claims, CUE keeps the cost of insurance down for everybody
+By helping catch fake claims, CUE keeps the cost of insurance down for everybody

 Key takeaways

-• This covers car, home, and travel insurance, as well as personal injury claims
+• CUE holds 34 million records covering car, home, and travel insurance, as well as personal injury claims and incidents

 Insurance claims

-CUE is run by the Motor Insurers Bureau (MIB) and is one of two key databases that help fight insurance fraud.
-The MIB's oversight ensures that the data is managed with the utmost integrity and is consistently updated to reflect the most current information.
+CUE is run by the Motor Insurers Bureau (MIB) and is one of two databases that help fight insurance fraud.
+The MIB's job is to make sure that the data is recorded and managed accurately and that it is kept up-to-date.

 What information does CUE hold about me?

-If you're curious about the information CUE holds about you, it's accessible.
 You can find out what information CUE holds about you by completing a Subject Access Request form on the Motor Insurers Bureau (MIB) website.
+The site also offers advice about changing any inaccurate or incomplete details on your CUE record.

 Looking for car insurance?